 The Psychology Behind Cutting Someone Off

-In today’s interconnected world, we often find ourselves in complex relationships, be it with friends, family, or romantic partners.
+In today’s interconnected world, we often find ourselves in complex relationships with friends, family, or romantic partners.
 While building and maintaining relationships is important, there are times when individuals make the difficult decision to cut someone off.
 This psychologyorg article delves into the psychology behind cutting someone off, exploring the emotional aspects, mental health implications, and strategies for dealing with this challenging decision.

 Introduction